MTZ-dev/slothpy/README.md

 ## Contributing

-We welcome contributions in the form of issue reports, pull requests and suggestions send directly via e-mail Please see our [About section](link-to-about)
+We welcome contributions in the form of issue reports, pull requests and suggestions send directly via e-mail Please see our [About section](link-to-about).

 ## License